 Tommaso Galliena

-I'm a PhD student in the PhD of National Interest in Robotics and Intelligent Machines (phDRIM) at the Italian Institute of Technology in Genoa, Italy.
-I work in the Pattern Analysis and Computer Vision lab and the Humanoid Sensing and Perception lab, supervised by Lorenzo Natale, Alessio Del Bue, and Pietro Morerio.
+I am a PhD student in the PhD of National Interest in Robotics and Intelligent Machines (phDRIM) at the Italian Institute of Technology, where I work across the Pattern Analysis and Computer Vision and Humanoid Sensing and Perception labs under the supervision of Lorenzo Natale, Alessio Del Bue, and Pietro Morerio.

-Starting in September 2025, I will be a Visiting Research Student at Simon Fraser University in Vancouver, Canada, working in the 3D Language and Generation lab supervised by Prof. Angel Xuan Chang.
+Previously, I was a Visiting Research Student at Simon Fraser University in Vancouver, Canada, where I worked in the 3D Language and Generation lab under the supervision of Prof. Angel Xuan Chang.

 Email / CV / Scholar / Twitter / Linkedin / Github